 Accelerations and spectra response file formats and descriptions are described here.

 Descriptions of site conditions are available found in this spreadsheet.

 The New Zealand Strong Motion Database is a collection of strong motion data resources for significant New Zealand earthquakes.
 It contains source and site metadata, rupture models and strong motion records with component-specific processing.
 It is intended for scientists and engineers who are interested in modelling large earthquakes.

 Worldwide strong-motion data resources are centralised at the COSMOS Virtual Data Center.
 This gives access to a database of strong ground motion data parameters, and links to the data centres and web sites of the contributing agencies.

 Strong motion is currently recording in a mixture of triggered and continuous modes.
-Continuous waveforms can be access in the same way as any other seismic data.
-Triggered data is available via the FTP site.
+Continuous waveforms can be accessed in the same way as any other seismic data.
+Triggered data is available via the data site.
 Please note that we intend to move to streaming data at all sites, while we also provide an access to segmented data in the archive.